-- 1. Review and scrutinise the decisions made, or other action taken by, the NELB in connection with the discharge of its functions as set out in Part 3.1. - 2.
-Review or scrutinise a decision made in connection with the discharge of any functions which are the responsibility of the NELB which have not been implemented and recommend that the decision be reconsidered by the NELB. - 3.
-Review and scrutinise the NELB's initial and final proposals in respect of plans and strategies falling within the Budget and Policy Framework, in accordance with the Budget and Policy Framework Rules of Procedure (see Part 4.4). - 4.
-Review and scrutinise major and strategic decisions of the TNEC which are taken by the TNEC in connection with the discharge of its functions as set out in Part 3.2. - 5.
-Review and scrutinise major and strategic decisions of the TWSC and the decisions of the County Council of Durham and Northumberland County Council taken by them in connection with the discharge of their functions as set out in Part 3.3 and 3.4 respectively. - Investigate matters of strategic importance to residents of the Constituent Authorities and make reports with evidence based recommendations to the NELB or the TNEC as appropriate; - 7.
-Make reports or recommendations to the NELB and TNEC on the discharge of these functions. - 8.
-Review the performance of the NELB against objectives within the Combined Area's Strategy.
+- 1. Review and scrutinise the decisions made, or other action taken by, the Leadership Board in connection with the discharge of its functions. - Review or scrutinise a decision made in connection with the discharge of any functions which are the responsibility of the Leadership Board which have not been implemented and recommend that the decision be reconsidered by the Leadership Board. - 3.
+Review and scrutinise major and strategic decisions of the TNEC which are taken by the TNEC in connection with the discharge of its functions. - 4.
+Make reports or recommendations to the Leadership Board and TNEC on the discharge of these functions. - 5.
+Review and scrutinise the Leadership Board's initial and final proposals in respect of plans and strategies falling within the Budget and Policy Framework, in accordance with the Budget and Policy Framework Rules of Procedure (see part 4.4)

-- 9. Facilitate the exchange of information about the work of the NELB and the TNEC and to share information and outcomes from reviews. - 10.
-The role of these arrangements in relation to the Delivery Agencies will include: - a) Review and scrutiny of the Nexus delivery of transport services against the Local Transport Plan and to make recommendations for improvement and/or changes; and - b) Obtaining explanations from Nexus regarding its delivery of transport services.
+- Establish a Call-in Sub-Committee to exercise call-in powers and consider decisions taken but not implemented (See Rule 22 of the Overview and Scrutiny Procedure Rules for information about the process for calling-in decisions). - 7.
+Investigate matters of strategic importance to residents of the Constituent Authorities and make reports with evidence based recommendations to the Leadership Board or the TNEC as appropriate. - 8.
+Review the performance of the Leadership Board against objectives within the Combined Area's Strategy. - Facilitate the exchange of information about the work of the Leadership Board and the TNEC and to share information and outcomes from reviews. - 10.
+The role of these arrangements in relation to the Delivery Agencies will include:- - a) Review and scrutiny of the Nexus delivery of transport services against the Local Transport Plan and to make recommendations for improvement and/or changes; and - b) Obtaining explanations from Nexus regarding its delivery of transport services.